Symmetric group characters as symmetric functions

-\begin{section}{Character polynomials and the irreducible character basis} Character polynomials were first used by Murnaghan \cite{Murg}.
+Character polynomials were first used by Murnaghan \cite{Murg}.
 Much later, Specht \cite{Sp} gave determinantal formulas and expressions in terms of binomial coefficients for these polynomials.
 They are treated as an example in Macdonald's book \cite[ex.
 I.7.13 and I.7.14]{Mac}.
 More recently, Garsia and Goupil \cite{GG} gave an umbral formula for computing them.
 We will show in this section that character polynomials are a transformation of character symmetric functions and this will allow us to give an expression for character symmetric functions in the power sum basis.